jalexmatey/ubuntu-server-infra/README.md

 ### Installation
 1. Clone or download this repository to your local drive.
 2. Ensure `inventory` is up to date.
+3. Copy `example.secret_vars.yml` to `secret_vars.yml` and edit.
-3. Run `ansible-playbook main.yml` inside this directory.
+4. Run `ansible-playbook main.yml` inside this directory.

 You can use this playbook to install remotely (preferred).
 However, you can run locally.
 Just ensure that the inventory file is updated and add `--ask-become-pass` to the command in 3.

+You will need to setup and configure Grafana and InfluxDB manually.
+I will hopefully add this to ansible in the near future.

 <p align="right">(<a href="#top">back to top</a>)</p>